 Facial Surgery Consultation

 The first step for anyone who is considering an aesthetic procedure for facial aging is to schedule an in-person consultation with Dr. Doherty at one of his Boston area locations.
 During your consultation, he will listen closely to what is bothering you about your face.
-Thanks to the internet, patients today are more educated than ever before.
+Thanks to the internet, patients today are more educated and aware of plastic surgery procedures than ever before.
 However, this oftentimes results in a patient who will come in requesting a specific procedure yet complain about a totally different issue.
 It is Dr. Doherty’s job to listen in order to understand what is really bothering you about your face.
 Next, he will ask about any previous facial surgeries, procedures and your current skin care regime as well as perform a thorough physical exam.
 The goal is to unearth the root cause of your facial aging issues by assessing your:

 - Skin tone & texture